 The video below demonstrates how you can add members to your subscription via email:

-Note: If you are adding subscription members in bulk by uploading a .csv file, please spell the column names with capital letters, i.e. 'Email' and 'Tags'.
+Note: If you are adding subscription members in bulk by uploading a .csv file, please spell the column headings in title case, i.e. 'Email' and 'Tags'.

 To set an enrolment code, go to the Enrolment code section and enter a code of your choice: